nopSolutions/nopCommerce-Docs/en/installation-and-upgrading/installing-nopcommerce/installing-local.md

 With each of these options, excluding the upgrade script, you can deploy nopCommerce to your development environment and your hosting provider.
 Choose the option that you would like to [download](https://www.nopcommerce.com/en/download-nopcommerce) and click on the appropriate download link to begin your download.
 It is recommended that you create a new folder on your desktop to store your downloaded files for easy access.

-### Running the site using IIS (package without source code) ###
+## Running the site using IIS (package without source code)

 To use IIS, copy the contents of the extracted nopCommerce folder to an IIS virtual directory (or site root), and then view the site using a browser.

 If you are're using nopCommerce 3.90 and below, then configure it to run in integrated mode, and configure the application pool to run the .NET Framework version 4.
 Please note that it's not required for nopCommerce 4.00 and above.

-### Running the site using Visual Studio (package with source code) ###
+## Running the site using Visual Studio (package with source code)

 This step describes how to launch a site in Visual Studio.
-To run the site in Visual Studio, extract the full source code archive (.rar) to a local folder.
+To run the site in Visual Studio, extract the full source code archive to a local folder.
 Launch Visual Studio and select **File → Open → Project/Solution**.
 Navigate to the folder where you extracted the archive and open `NopCommerce.sln` solution file.
 Run `Nop.Web` project.

-### Getting the "ready to deploy" package (without source code) from a package with source code ###
+## Getting the "ready to deploy" package (without source code) from a package with source code

 If you're using nopCommerce **3.20 (or above)**, then follow the next steps:
-* Open the solution in Visual Studio
+* Open the solution in Visual Studio.
-* Rebuild the entire solution
+* Rebuild the entire solution.
 * Publish the **Nop.Web** project from Visual Studio.
-When publishing ensure that configuration is set to *Release*
+When publishing ensure that configuration is set to *Release*.

 If you're using nopCommerce **2.00-3.10**, then please note that publishing these versions of nopCommerce using Visual Studio is unlike publishing a regular web application.
 Once you’re ready to deploy the site, follow the next steps:
 * Run the `Prepare.bat` file to build the project in release mode and move the plugins to the correct directory.
-* Run the `Deploy.bat` file to perform the same procedure as the Prepare.bat file, but also move all the websites and files to the \Deployable\Nop_{Version} directory.
+* Run the `Deploy.bat` file to perform the same procedure as the `Prepare.bat` file, but also move all the websites and files to the `\Deployable\Nop_{Version}` directory.
-* Select all the files in `\Deployable\Nop_{Version}` directory and upload them to your web server.
+* Select all the files in the `\Deployable\Nop_{Version}` directory and upload them to your web server.
 * Note for HP (Hewlett Packard) users: HP machines come preloaded with a registry key that will interfere when running the deploy batch file.
 If you have an HP laptop and get the following error: "the OutputPath property is not set for project Nop.Web.csproj", then using `regedit.exe` navigate to `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Environment`.
 Delete the complete key (Key and value) Platform (your value is MCD).
 Restart your computer.

-### Installation process ###
+## Installation process ##

-nopCommerce requires write permissions for the directories and files described below.
+nopCommerce requires write permissions for the directories and files described below:
 For nopCommerce versions 4.00 and above:
 * \App_Data\
 * \bin\